 Number Critical Benchmark Requirement Guidance B7.1 ~ The standard shall review the production site's annual water usage by freshwater source.
-Example of water sources: Municipal water system Wells/boreholes River/canal/lake Runoff Other B7.2 The standard shall review the annual water usage by freshwater source for all subcontractors.
-B7.3 The standard shall require an overview of the quantity of recycled/reused water used Examples:

-Number Critical Benchmark Requirement Guidance annually and how the water is recycled.
-Recycled after treatment in the production site's own wastewater treatment plant.
-Recycled after treatment in Common Effluent Treatment Plant.
-Recycled after treatment in Municipal Effluent Treatment Plant.
-Reused (without pretreatment) following use in another industrial facility.
-B7.4 The standard shall ensure the production site measures each water supply by source (excluding runoff/rainwater, if used).
-B7.5 The standard shall review the annual water usage (on-site and that of subcontractors) per product unit.
-Water usage includes ALL aspects of site operations such as administration, engineering, operation of the wastewater treatment plant, etc. But excludes dormitories, provided actual values can be shown.
+Example of water sources: Municipal water system, Wells/boreholes, River/canal/lake, Runoff, Other B7.2 The standard shall review the annual water usage by freshwater source for all sub-contractors.
+B7.3 The standard shall require an overview of the quantity of recycled/reused water used annually and how the water is recycled.
+Examples: Recycled after treatment in the production site's own wastewater treatment plant Recycled after treatment in Common Effluent Treatment Plant Recycled after treatment in Municipal Effluent Treatment Plant Reused (without pretreatment) following use in another industrial facility B7.4 The standard shall ensure the production site measures each water supply by source (excluding runoff/rainwater if used).
+B7.5 The standard shall review the annual water usage (on-site and sub-contractors) per product unit.
+Water usage includes ALL aspects of site operations such as administration, engineering, operation of the wastewater treatment plant, etc. (excluding dormitories provided actual values can be shown).
 B7.6 The standard shall review the water usage per unit of production processed (freshwater only).
 Water usage average shall be calculated on the basis of at least six months of data.
-B7.7 The standard shall provide a set of water consumption benchmarking metrics for total water consumption (including the subcontractor share).
-The water consumption metrics will be required as a reference to understand how efficient a producer is compared with industry norms.
-B7.8 ~ The standard shall require an overview of authority/organization(s) involved in the water supply to the production site.
+B7.7 The standard shall provide a set of water consumption benchmarking metrics for total water consumption (including the sub-contractor share).
+The water consumption metrics will be required as a reference to understand how efficient a producer is compared with industry norms B7.8 ~ The standard shall require an overview of authority/organization(s) involved in the water supply to the production site.